2019 Denver Zine Fest

 no future express

-Lawrence KS, Boston MA, Dallas TX,
+Lawrence KS, Boston MA, and Dallas TX

 “no future express” is an artist collective composed of three misfits creating zines, artist books and other related ephemera.
 Artists include Leigh Kaulbach, Eugene Sarmiento, and Fuko Ito.
 Through Bracelet Press, a small Riso outfit founded by Leigh Kaulbach, operating from Lawrence, Kansas, we print “no future express” publications as well as other artists’ printed matter in collaboration with the Visual Art program at the University of Kansas.
 Our publication interests range from eternal schadenfreude, lasting friendships/sisterhood, to plushy emotions.
 We are also interested in the formal qualities of image making oftentimes in reference to art history.
 As a collective, we’re interested in collaborating with local and national artists to print affordable, good-lookin’ printed materials that are about sharing ideas, images, stories, and narratives told by artists from all walks of life.